-- 1. Feeling air leakage: From inside the building along the primary pressure boundary, air movement will be felt during a depressurization test.
+- Feeling air leakage: From inside the building along the primary pressure boundary, air movement will be felt during a depressurization test.
 From inside an intermediate zone along the primary pressure boundary, air movement will be felt during a pressurization test.
 Air leakage from a room can be felt by closing an interior door.
 A smaller gap between the door and doorjamb causes the air flow to speed up.
 Feel the air flow along the length of that crack and compare that air flow intensity with air flow from other rooms, using the same technique. - Observing movement caused by air leakage: To locate air leaks from the interior, depressurize the home and look for moving cobwebs, moving curtains, and blowing dust.
-To locate air leaks from intermediate zones, pressurize the home, and look for movement of loose-fill insulation, blowing dust, or moving cobwebs.
+To locate air leaks from intermediate zones, pressurize the home, and look for movement of loose-fill insulation, blowing dust, or moving of of loose-fill insulation, blowing dust, or moving cobwebs.